bytedance/AabResGuard/README.md

 - **???:** Looking ahead, there will be more feature support, welcome to submit PR & issue.

 # [Data of size savings](wiki/en/DATA.md)
 **AabResGuard** is a resource obfuscation tool powered by the douyin Android team.
-It has been online for many months, such as **Tiktok, Musically, Vigo**, etc.
+It has been launched at the end of July 2018 in several overseas products, such as **Tiktok, Musically, Vigo**, etc.
 There is no feedback on related resource issues.
 For more data details, please go to **[Data of size savings](wiki/en/DATA.md)**.